dvictory/nx-mono-esbuild/apps/fastify-app/src/assets/README.md

-# This should move over
+# This should move over!